rafaelrojasmiliani/semantic-ctags-diff/README.md

 Debug logs go to **stderr**; stdout is only the report.

+### Difftastic is optional

+The `--with-difftastic` flag is a placeholder and difftastic is **not** required by this library — the semantic diff is fully computed from ctags + Git.
+If `difft` is absent, everything still works.

+Difftastic-based file diffs live in the Vim plugin instead (`:Gdifftastic` / `:Gvdifftastic`), which run `difft` as git's external diff.
+That feature needs only `git` + `difft`, independent of this Python module.

 ### Symbol at cursor (Flog integration)

 Resolve the enclosing ctags symbol at a line — used by vim-semantic-ctags-diff